-The results of the analysis showed that the most material impact on the SCR arose from prolonged poor underwriting results or through reserve deterioration (arising from poor/weak reserving methodology).
-The analysis undertaken indicated that it would take a significant event to breach the SCR.
+The results of the analysis showed that the most material impact on the SCR arose from a combination of prolonged poor underwriting results and multiple changes to the bodily injury legislation in the UK and Ireland, resulting in an increase of 25% to the average severity for BI claims.
+The analysis undertaken indicated that it would take a series of significant events to breach the SCR.
 Calpe's underwriting risk profile is therefore resilient to withstand severe shocks and is within the Board approved risk appetite.
+Sensitivity analysis is provided in further detail in section C7.